-Welcome to the my Dramaturgy MFA thesis: Conjuring Utopia through Intuitive Dramaturgy: A Digital Thesis in 22 Fractals.
-This thesis is in part a record of the devising process of COVEN-19, or, Magicks for Unprecedented Times.
-In Fall, 2020, our Coven performed a public, interactive ritual for the full moon Samhain (Halloween).
-This spring, we are devising a ritual for Beltane (May Day).
-My role in Coven process is co-facilitator and co-producer with dramaturgy graduate student Percival Hornak; I co-founded the Coven with undergraduate theater major Helen Rahman.
-The Coven project fulfills the practical, live, do-the-thing element of my thesis, and if you as a reader were unable to attend either or both of the rituals, you will gather various glimpses into that work throughout this digital text.
-This theoretical exploration of COVEN-19 is, however, more invested in the process and never-endingness of the collaborative Coven experience, rather than the public performance itself.
+Welcome to the my Dramaturgy MFA thesis: ancestral hauntings and utopian conjurings: a digital fool’s journey into COVEN-19, or Magicks for Unprecedented Times.
+This thesis is in part a record of the devising process of COVEN-19, which manifested two ritual performances: in fall 2020, our Coven performed a public, interactive ritual for the full moon Samhain (Halloween); in spring 2020, we devised a ritual for Beltane (May Day).
+My role in Coven process was co-facilitator and co-producer with dramaturgy graduate student Percival Hornak; I co-founded the Coven with undergraduate theater major Helen Rahman; our stage manager was undergraduate theater maor Alison Butts.
+COVEN-19 project fulfilled the practical, live, do-the-thing element of my thesis, and if you as a reader were unable to attend either or both of the rituals, you will encounter various glimpses into that work throughout this digital text.
+This theoretical exploration of Coven (collaborative process) and COVEN-19 (the public performance) is more invested in the process and never-endingness of the collaborative Coven experience, rather than the public performance itself.

-The major arcana tarot cards are numbered 0 through 21, outlining one version of the fool's journey -- but as with any tarot deck, there are infinite paths to be discovered.
+The major arcana tarot cards are numbered 0 through 21, with a bonus 22nd coven card, outlining one version of the fool's journey -- but as with any tarot deck, there are infinite paths to be discovered.
 And so, please read these cards in whatever order feels satisfying to you.
 Allow your choices to structure your meaning-making experience.
 A few ideas:

 For a divinitory reading experience, you can pull major arcana cards from a tarot deck, or this website, and navigate the pages accordingly.